nqnm/Colorful/.github/README.md

   <img src="assets/gifs/font-changer.gif" alt="font-changer.gif" />
 </p>

-> Note: When using `qterminal` is recommended to use the GUI preferences window instead.
+> **Note**: When using `qterminal` is recommended to use the GUI preferences window instead.
 Also, you need to open a new terminal to see the changes.

 You can change the **corners** of the windows and the polybar to **rounded or sharp** corners with the shortcut `Windows + Alt + B`.